FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-   A particular test consists of multiple trials.
+: A particular test consists of multiple trials.
 Each trial returns one piece of information, for example the loss rate at a particular input frame rate.
 Each trial consists of a number of phases:

+&nbsp;
-   a) If the DUT is a router, send the routing update to the "input" port and pause two seconds to be sure that the routing has settled.
+: a) If the DUT is a router, send the routing update to the "input" port and pause two seconds to be sure that the routing has settled.

+&nbsp;
-   b)  Send the "learning frames" to the "output" port and wait 2 seconds to be sure that the learning has settled.
+: b)  Send the "learning frames" to the "output" port and wait 2 seconds to be sure that the learning has settled.
 Bridge learning frames are frames with source addresses that are the same as the destination addresses used by the test frames.
 Learning frames for other protocols are used to prime the address resolution tables in the DUT.
 The formats of the learning frame that should be used are shown in the Test Frame Formats document.

+&nbsp;
-   c) Run the test trial.
+: c) Run the test trial.

+&nbsp;
-   d) Wait for two seconds for any residual frames to be received.
+: d) Wait for two seconds for any residual frames to be received.

+&nbsp;
-   e) Wait for at least five seconds for the DUT to restabilize.
+: e) Wait for at least five seconds for the DUT to restabilize.

 Discussion:

+&nbsp;
-The traffic is sent only in phase c) and received in phases c) and d).
+: The traffic is sent only in phase c) and received in phases c) and d).

-The definition describes some traits, and it is not clear whether all of them are required, or some of them are only recommended.
+&nbsp;

-Trials are the only stimuli the SUT is expected to experience during the Search.
+: Trials are the only stimuli the SUT is expected to experience during the Search.

+&nbsp;
+: In some discussion paragraphs, it is useful to consider the traffic as sent and received by a tester, as implicitly defined in Section 6 of [RFC2544].

 {::comment}

-    [MB61]: Is there any aspect new to MLRS?
+    MB61: Is there any aspect new to MLRS?

-    [VP]: No, make clear.
+    VP: No, make clear.

-    [MK]: Yes, it is covered in detail in the following sections.
-The important part in this section, apart from quoting the original definition, is the discussion part, that sets the convention of how deviations from the original definition are captured in this document..
+    MK: Yes, it is covered in detail in the following sections.
+The important part in this section, apart from quoting the original definition, is the discussion part, that sets the convention of how deviations from the original definition are captured in this document.

 {:/comment}

+&nbsp;
+: The definition describes some traits, not using capitalized verbs to signify strength of the requirements.
-For the purposes of the MLRsearch Specification, it is allowed
+For the purposes of the MLRsearch Specification, the test procedure MAY deviate from the [RFC2544] description, but any such deviation MUST be described explicitly in the Test Report.
+It is still RECOMMENDED to not deviate from the description, as any deviation weakens comparability.

 {::comment}

-    [MB62]: Not a normative language
+    MB62: Not a normative language

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: ok. changed from ALLOWED to allowed. is anything else needed?
+    MK: ok. changed from ALLOWED to allowed. is anything else needed?
-    [MK]: Edited.
+    MK: Edited.

+    VP: I feel this is important.
+Not only as a notable deviation from RFC 2544, but also as an example of normative language usage.
+    Where RFC 2544 says you MUST do A or you CANNOT do B, MLRsearch may say there are specific conditions where you do not have to do A or can de B.
+    Med had few comments like "since there is exception, the requirement is not universal", and I say "there are clear conditions, the requirement is universal if the conditions are satisfied".

+    VP: Contruct appropriate "conditional requirement" sentence.
+    DONE: Sentence improved.

 {:/comment}

-for the test procedure to deviate from the [RFC2544] description, but any such deviation MUST be described explicitly in the test report.

-In some discussion paragraphs, it is useful to consider the traffic as sent and received by a tester, as implicitly defined in Section 6 of [RFC2544].

-An example of deviation from [RFC2544] is using shorter wait times, compared to those described in phases a), b), d) and e).

-The [RFC2544] document itself seems to be treating phase b) as any type of configuration that cannot be configured only once (by Manager, before Search starts), as some crucial SUT state could time-out during the Search.
-It is RECOMMENDED
 {::comment}

+    VP: DONE: No time to mention "allowed if worse" principle in draft11 cycle.

+{:/comment}

+&nbsp;
+: An example of deviation from [RFC2544] is using shorter wait times, compared to those described in phases a), b), d) and e).

+&nbsp;
+: The [RFC2544] document itself seems to be treating phase b) as any type of configuration that cannot be configured only once (by Manager, before Search starts), as some crucial SUT state could time-out during the Search.
+It is RECOMMENDED to interpret the "learning frames" to be any such time-sensitive per-trial configuration method, with bridge MAC learning being only one possible examples.
+Appendix C.2.4.1 of [RFC2544] lists another example: ARP with wait time of 5 seconds.

+{::comment}

-    [MB63]: Not a normative term
+    MB63: Not a normative term

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: ok.
+    MK: ok.
 MB and MK edits applied.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-to interpret the "learning frames" to be any such time-sensitive per-trial configuration method, with bridge MAC learning being only one possibe example.
-Appendix C.2.4.1 of [RFC2544] lists another example: ARP with wait time of 5 seconds.
+{::comment}

+    VP: DONE: Emphasize that this is a single trial.
+    Any recurring tests count as separate trials, because they give different results.

+{:/comment}

+&nbsp;
+: Some methodologies describe recurring tests.
+If those are based on Trials, they are treated as multiple independent Trials.

 ## Trial Terms

+{::comment}

+    TODO209: Separate short descriptions from further discussions.
+Everywhere.

+{:/comment}

 This section defines new and redefine existing terms for quantities relevant as inputs or outputs of a Trial, as used by the Measurer component.
-This includes also any derived quantities related to one trial result.
+This includes also any derived quantities related to results of one Trial.

 ### Trial Duration

 Definition:

+&nbsp;
-Trial Duration is the intended duration of the phase c) of a Trial.
+: Trial Duration is the intended duration of the phase c) of a Trial.
-The value MUST be positive.

 {::comment}

-    [MB64]: Does this cover also recurrences?
+    MB64: Does this cover also recurrences?
             See, e.g., draft-ietf-netmod-schedule-yang-05 - A Common YANG Data Model for Scheduling or draft-ietf-opsawg-scheduling-oam-tests-00?

-    [VP]: No, mention that probably already in trial definition.
+    VP: No, mention that probably already in trial definition.

-    [MK]: No, it does not cover recurrences as specified in above two drafts, as it does involve scheduled events.
+    MK: No, it does not cover recurrences as specified in above two drafts, as it does involve scheduled events.

+    VP: Created comment block at appropriate subsections.

 {:/comment}

 Discussion:

+&nbsp;
+: The value MUST be positive.

+&nbsp;
-While any positive real value may be provided, some Measurer implementations MAY limit possible values, e.g., by rounding down to nearest integer in seconds.
-In that case, it is RECOMMENDED to give such inputs to the Controller so that the Controller only uses
+: While any positive real value may be provided, some Measurer implementations MAY limit possible values, e.g., by rounding down to nearest integer in seconds.
+In that case, it is RECOMMENDED to give such inputs to the Controller so that the Controller only uses the accepted values.

 {::comment}

-    [MB65]: To?
+    MB65: To?

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited “proposes” => “uses”.
+    MK: Edited "proposes" => "uses".
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}
-the accepted values.

 ### Trial Load

 Definition:

+&nbsp;
-Trial Load is the per-interface Intended Load for a Trial.
+: Trial Load is the per-interface Intended Load for a Trial.

 Discussion:

+&nbsp;
+: Trial Load is equivalent to the quantities defined as constant load (Section 3.4 of [RFC1242]), data rate (Section 14 of [RFC2544]), and Intended Load (Section 3.5.1 of [RFC2285]), in the sense that all three definitions specify that this value applies to one (input or output) interface.

+&nbsp;
-For test report purposes, it is assumed that this is a constant load by default, as specified in Section 3.4 of [RFC1242]).
+: For specification purposes, it is assumed that this is a constant load by default, as specified in Section 3.4 of [RFC1242]).
+Informally, Traffic Load is a single number that can "scale" any traffic pattern as long as the intuition of load intended against a single interface can be applied.

 {::comment}

-    [MB66]: Please fix all similar ones in the doc
+    MB66: Please fix all similar ones in the doc

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: ok. fixed only here for now.
+    MK: ok. fixed only here for now.
-    [MK]: TODO fix everywhere.
+    MK: DONE fix everywhere.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

+&nbsp;
-Trial Load MAY be an average load performed with steady state traffic or with repeated bursts of frames
+: It MAY be possible to use a Trial Load value to describe a non-constant traffic (using average load when the traffic consists of repeated bursts of frames e.g., as suggested in Section 21 of [RFC2544]).
+In the case of a non-constant load, the Test Report MUST explicitly mention how exactly non-constant the traffic is and how it reacts to Traffic Load value.
+But the rest of the MLRsearch Specification assumes that is not the case, to avoid discussing corner cases (e.g., which values are possible within medium limitations).

+&nbsp;
+: Similarly, traffic patterns where different interfaces are subject to different loads MAY be described by a single Trial Load value (e.g. using largest load among interfaces), but again the Test Report MUST explicitly describe how the traffic pattern reacts to Traffic Load value, and this specification does not discuss all the implications of that approach.

+&nbsp;
+: Traffic patterns where a single Trial Load does not describe their scaling cannot be used for MLRsearch benchmarks.

 {::comment}

-    [MB67]: Example of an example. :) Please reword.

-    [VP]: Ok.

-    [MK]: Edited.
+    VP: DONE: Put bursty and other non-constant loads outside of the scope?

 {:/comment}
-e.g., as suggested in Section 21 of [RFC2544].
-In the case of a non-constant load, the test report MUST explicitly mention how exactly non-constant the traffic is.

 {::comment}

+    VP: DONE: What about multiple-interface loads if not equal among interfaces?

+    VP: DONE: What about interfaces with different medium capacity (bandwidth or pps)?

+{:/comment}

+{::comment}

+    MB67: Example of an example. :) Please reword.

+    VP: Ok.

+    MK: Edited.

+{:/comment}

+{::comment}

-    [MB68]: Can we also cover load percentiles?
+    MB68: Can we also cover load percentiles?
             The avg may not be representative to stress functions with anti-ddos guards, for example.

-    [VP]: Not here.
+    VP: Not here.
 The average woks with aggregate counters used in loss definition.
           Maybe discuss anti-ddos in Traffic Profile subsection.

-    [MK]: Definition of burst traffic profiles is out of scope.
+    MK: Definition of burst traffic profiles is out of scope.

+    VP: DONE: Re-check the current text.

 {:/comment}

-Trial Load is equivalent to the quantities defined as constant load (Section 3.4 of [RFC1242]), data rate (Section 14 of [RFC2544]), and Intended Load (Section 3.5.1 of [RFC2285]), in the sense that all three definitions specify that this value applies to one (input or output) interface.
+&nbsp;

-Similarly to Trial Duration, some Measurers MAY limit the possible values of trial load.
-Contrary to trial duration,
+: Similarly to Trial Duration, some Measurers MAY limit the possible values of Trial Load.
+Contrary to Trial Duration, documenting such behavior in the test report is OPTIONAL.
+This is because the load differences are negligible (and frequently undocumented) in practice.

 {::comment}

-    [MB69]: Inappropriate use of normative language
+    MB69: Inappropriate use of normative language

-    [VP]: Maybe disagree?
+    VP: Maybe disagree?
           Reformulate other parts to stress test report is subject to requirements.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-documenting such behavior in the test report is OPTIONAL.
-This is because the load differences are negligible (and frequently undocumented) in practice.
+&nbsp;

-It is allowed to combine Trial Load and Trial Duration values in a way that would not be possible to achieve using any integer number of data frames.
+: The Controller MAY select Trial Load and Trial Duration values in a way that would not be possible to achieve using any integer number of data frames.

+{::comment}

+    VP: DONE: Use normative MAY somewhere.

+{:/comment}

+&nbsp;
-If a particular Trial Load value is not tied to a single Trial, e.g., if there are no Trials yet or if there are multiple Trials, this document uses a shorthand **Load**.
+: If a particular Trial Load value is not tied to a single Trial, e.g., if there are no Trials yet or if there are multiple Trials, this document uses a shorthand **Load**.

+&nbsp;
-The test report MAY present the aggregate load across multiple interfaces, treating it as the same quantity expressed using different units.
+: The test report MAY present the aggregate load across multiple interfaces, treating it as the same quantity expressed using different units.
 Each reported Trial Load value MUST state unambiguously whether it refers to (i) a single interface, (ii) a specified subset of interfaces (e.g., such as all logical interfaces mapped to one physical port), or (iii) the total across every interface.
 For any aggregate